 DevSnack #48: Rails is a wonderful tool, but day-to-day it can be tempting to lean on a lot of the magic it provides without really understanding it.
 But Ruby started out as, and still is, a powerful scripting language with a vibrant community.
 Having been designed from the ground up with “programmer happiness” in mind, digging into pure Ruby can reveal some delightful gems (pun absolutely intended).
 I have also found that when I pause to dive head first into a pure-Ruby project, I come back to Rails more grounded, with a clearer sense of the mechanics under the magic.
+Part of our evolution as a Ruby on Rails Development Company is learning to focus not only on using the best programming languages out there but also on sharing our knowledge with the community.

 It’s easy to forget that Ruby existed for over a decade before it was popularized by Rails.
 This fantastic interview with Matz himself by the guys at the Changelog (@changelog) goes deep into the history and influences of Ruby.